SangHunHan92/2K2K/README.md

 ### Render Dataset (Image, Depth)
 * For RenderPeople dataset, enter the command below to render.
-It takes about 2-3 days to render a 2048×2048 resolution image.
+It takes about 2-3 days to render a 2048×2048 resolution images.
 ```bash
 python render/render.py --data_path ./data --data_name RP
 ```